-The customer must accept the terms and conditions of the privacy statement before the retailer is permitted to record the customer’s personal details.
-If the customer withholds their consent, the retailer must advise the customer that the retailer can no longer assist them with the retailer discovery process.
+The customer must accept the terms and conditions of the privacy statement before the retailer/EWON is permitted to record the customer’s personal details.
+If the customer withholds their consent, the retailer/EWON must advise the customer that the retailer/EWON can no longer assist them with the retailer discovery process.

-(c) Retailer to establish that telephone caller has authority to act
+(c) Retailer/EWON to establish that telephone caller has authority to act

-The retailer must establish that the telephone caller (or emailing party):
+The retailer/EWON must establish that the telephone caller (or emailing party):

 Is the gas account holder for that gas delivery point; or